WSU-kduncan/ceg3120-cicd-samanthabarnum/README-CD.md

 1. Verified that the webhook listener service was running:
     - Used `sudo systemctl status webhook.service` to confirm the listener was active after reboot.

-    - Used `sudo systemctl status webhook.service` to confirm the listener was active after reboot.

 2. Made a small change to my Angular App locally:
     - I added a comment at the bottom of my `index.html` file like this:
-    - I added a comment at the bottom of my `index.html` file like this:
   ```
   <!-- v1.1.1 -->
   ```
-   - This gave me a visual indicator to confirm that the new deployment was using the latest pushed image.

    - This gave me a visual indicator to confirm that the new deployment was using the latest pushed image.

 3. Committed the change and pushed it to GH: